AOEpeople/aoe_technology_radar/README.md

 Run `npm install` to install the dependencies and run `npm run build` to create the initial radar.
 This will also create a basic bootstrap of all required files, including the `config.json` and the `about.md` if they do not exist yet.

+Note: The `--strict` flag will break the build process if there are any errors in the markdown files.
+If you do not care about errors, you can remove the `--strict` flag.

 ### Step 2: Change logo and the favicon